sashi07666/Aviation/README.md

 # Steps performed:
 1. Import Data.
-2. Data Cleaning, Manipulation and Imputation.
+2. Data Cleaning and Manipulation.
 3. Data Analysis using KPI's.
 4. Data Visualization and draw insights.
 5. Summary and Conclusion.